 Our dark henna powder is all-natural indigofera tinctoria and does NOT contain PPD or p-Phenylenediamine, a chemical typically found in “black henna” sold in the tattoo industry that can cause serious lifelong damage to your skin and health.
 Use of black henna that contains PPD requires medical attention by a qualified physician.
 Always know whether your dark or black henna contains PPD before applying to your skin.
 Look for “All Natural / PPD Free” on the label henna safety information.

 Never use henna products that contain chemicals or solvents and do not attempt to add them to your paste and apply to your skin just to get a darker color.
 Using chemicals and solvents on your skin is a serious health hazard and may permanently blister or do other irreversible damage to your skin.

-If you’ve never used henna before you may want to apply a small bit of the henna paste on an unnoticeable area of area of skin to test for sensitivity or allergic reaction before applying to a larger area of skin.
+If you’ve never used henna before you may want to apply a small bit of the henna paste on an unnoticeable area of skin to test for sensitivity or allergic reaction before applying to a larger area of skin.
 An allergy to henna is called a napthoquinone sensitivity which is not common but is a known medical issue in some people.
 Any sign of itching or blistering means your skin is too sensitive to safely apply the product.